Student Right to Know & CONSUMER INFORMATION

 • Campus Refund Policy and Requirements for Withdrawal

 • In withdrawing from school, the student should submit a letter of resignation to the Registrar.
 In the event that a student does not submit a letter of resignation, the date of last attendance shall constitute the basis for tuition refunds.
-Whenever a student enrolls, withdraws, or decides to discontinue after the trimester has begun but prior to completion of the trimester, the PIMS Campus Tuition Refund Policy shall apply; this policy can be found in the PIMS Bulletin page 23 and 24.
+Whenever a student enrolls, withdraws, or decides to discontinue after the trimester has begun but prior to completion of the trimester, the PIMS Campus Tuition Refund Policy shall apply; this policy can be found in the PIMS Bulletin page 22 to 24.

 • Online Program Refund Policy and Requirements for Withdrawal